The Timeless Egypt – From the Pyramids to the Nile

 ★ Arabic

-Petra in Jordan is one of the world's most famous historical sites and a UNESCO World Heritage Site.
+Petra in Jordan is one of the most iconic places on earth and a UNESCO World Heritage Site.
 The ancient city is carved into pink rock and was built over 2,000 years ago by the Nabataeans.
-The most famous building is Al-Khazneh, also known as the Treasury, which greets visitors as they walk through the narrow Siq gorge.
-Petra is one of the New Seven Wonders of the World and one of the Middle East's most spectacular sights.
+The most famous building is Al-Khazneh, better known as the Treasury, which welcomes visitors as they walk through the narrow Siq gorge.
+Petra is one of the New Seven Wonders of the World and one of the Middle East's top attractions.

-Before your trip to the Middle East, it is important to take the climate into account, so make sure to pack light clothing, sunscreen and drink plenty of water.
-At the same time, in some countries it may be a good idea to wear more covering clothing when visiting religious sites.
-Always check visa regulations and any entry requirements well in advance of your departure.
-In many countries, cash is still common, although cards are accepted in larger cities.
-It is also a good idea to show respect for local traditions and customs.
-With the right preparation, you will have a safe and memorable trip to the Middle East.
+It is important to consider the climate when visiting the Middle East, so pack light clothing, sunscreen and drink plenty of water.
+In some countries, it may be a good idea to wear more covering clothing when visiting religious sites.
+Visa regulations and any entry requirements should be checked well in advance of your departure.
+In many countries, cash is still common, although cards are accepted in most major cities.
+It is also good to show respect for local traditions and customs.
+With the right arrangements, you will have a memorable and safe trip to the Middle East.

 We use our own cookies and third-party cookies so we can display the website to you and better understand how you use it, allowing us to improve the services we offer.